 If possible, make a point to visit each location periodically for valuable face-to-face meetings with each salesperson.

 Use Your Analytics

 Great sales analytics can be a remote manager’s best friend.

 Use your analytics tools to review each salesperson’s performance before each call, so you know where to focus your attention.
 Be sure to review what they’re doing well, as well as where they need improvement.

 When managing remote sales teams, the right collaborative technologies are critical.

 Video conferencing is the next best thing when face-to-face meetings aren’t a possibility.
-Video allows everyone to tune into each other’s non-verbal communication cues, improving rapport and establishing clearer communication.
+Video allows everyone working remotely to tune into each other’s non-verbal communication cues, improving rapport and establishing clearer communication.
 (Skype and Zoom are great options.)

 Know Each Rep’s Communication Style